Surveyor hiring and training

 The common channels of surveyor recruitment are:

 - Existing database: If the data collection is planned for a region where J-PAL, Innovations for Poverty Action (IPA), or your organization has worked before, there will likely exist a central repository of field staff that have worked with the organization before, and/or are currently working.
 Apart from typical information such as educational qualifications and prior work experience, staff members can also be tagged by past performance, language skills, ability to conduct specialized surveys, and other relevant information.
 If such a database does not exist, consider recording these details about your field staff and sharing them within your office.

 - Visiting local colleges: The RA can visit local colleges at the field location, or at sites close to the field location to recruit surveyors.
 They can meet with the administrators of colleges to advertise the position, and also organize sessions to advertise it.
 Additionally, the RA can also hand out pamphlets and put up posters, particularly if in-person sessions cannot be arranged.

-- Job advertisements in local newspapers: The advertisement should important details for job seekers: a brief job description, salary range, location of the job, contact information, and selection process.
+- Job advertisements in local newspapers: The advertisement should provide important details for job seekers: a brief job description, salary range, location of the job, contact information, and selection process.
 Special requirements such as travel to remote locations, staying overnight in the field location, working unusual hours, or required driving skills should especially be highlighted in the advertisement.